 Tips for visiting a consulate/embassy

-• Arrive in good time.
+• Arrive well in time.
 There may be a queue and your belongings will be checked on entry.

 • Bring as little with you as possible.
-Only carry the essentials, such as your identification document, other required documents and possibly a mobile phone.
+Only carry the essentials, such as your identification document (passport), other required documents and possibly a mobile phone.
 All electronics (phones, laptops, tablets, cameras, USB sticks, e-books) have to be checked separately, which can take a lot of time.

 • Stay calm and follow staff instructions.
 The security measures are similar to those at an airport.
 You have to go through security gates where your bags are opened and checked.